- How do patients find out about your service?

 How many people have you helped?

-As of December 2015, Sense of Security provided aid to more than 1,200 grantees who finished the program.
+As of December 2022, Sense of Security provided aid to nearly 2,200 grantees who finished the program.
 We maintain a wait-list which is addressed as quickly as possible.

 How much assistance in dollars have you provided to grantees?

 As of December 2022, Sense of Security has provided more than $2,200,000 in funding.
 Support levels depend on the specific individual circumstances and needs of each applicant.
 See "Programs: Statistics" for additional information on applicants and grantee statistics.

 How much of your budget goes directly to patient services?

 We make every attempt to dedicate at least 80 percent of our budget to grantee services; this includes moneys paid directly for grantee needs, staff and administrative time and resources, and expenses related to fundraising for programmatic needs.

 Grantees qualify for assistance as long as they remain eligible for treatment and financial criteria.
 The maximum duration of support for any grantee is 6 months per stage of diagnosis for a total grant of $3,000.
 We allow one full grant per person and cannot offer more than the maximum grant.

 I don't live in Denver or in a major metropolitan area in the state, would you be able to help me?